farrcommons/farrcommons.github.io/index.md

 <div class="bs-callout bs-callout-warning">
 <h4> Active Development </h4>
-This website is currently in **draft**, and the content will be rapidly changing.
+This website is currently in <strong>draft</strong> and the content will be rapidly changing.
 </div>
 --